 3. Wood and resin jewelry

-I’m little tired of the wood and resin furniture.
-Not tired in the sense of every having seen on in real life, but Pinterest tired.
+I’m little tired of the wood and resin furniture trend.
+Not tired in the sense of ever having seen on in real life, but Pinterest tired.
 Examples like this table

 are undoubtedly cool, but also ubiquitous.